 "I went back to the doctor after taking the antibiotics and told him that nothing had changed.
 He said just to leave my skin alone," Priest tells Refinery29 from her home in Derbyshire.
 "Then I got COVID-19 and because I lived with my family, I didn’t leave my room to protect them.
 I didn’t vape for the days that I was testing positive and instantly my skin improved.
 When I started again, it sort of came back — and that’s when I realised that it must be to do with vaping."

 For a while now it’s been hard to move without drowning in a cloud of fruit-scented nicotine.
-Vice dubbed 2022 "The Year Of The Vape" and, according to a report, 11% of the Australian population aged 14 and over reported ever having vaped.
+Vice dubbed 2022 "The Year Of The Vape" and, according to a recent report, an estimated 4.3 million adults in Britain now use e-cigarettes (vapes), up from about 800,000 a decade ago.
+The current market leader, Elf Bars, sells 2.5 million in the UK every week.
 Vapes, which have been touted as a 'healthier' alternative to cigarettes, work by heating nicotine, flavourings and other chemicals, including known carcinogens acetaldehyde and formaldehyde, to create an aerosol that you inhale.
 The e-cigarettes that we know today were invented in Beijing in 2003 by Chinese pharmacist Hon Lik, who developed the device as an alternative to conventional smoking after his father died of smoking-related illnesses.

 But all is not as it seems.
 A report released by Harvard University last year, which centred on four patients with chronic lung disease, found that e-cigarette use was the most likely cause.
 Other studies have unearthed corroborating evidence of the damage vapes are doing to our lungs, hearts and even our immune systems.